-You have a good driving record, haven’t had an accident in at least the past three years or haven’t had a homeowners insurance claim, but your insurance rates went up at your last policy renewal.
+You have a clean driving record, haven’t had an accident in at least the past three years, or haven’t had an insurance claim, but your auto insurance rates went up at your last auto policy renewal.
 What’s up with that?

 We receive reviews on Clearsurance all the time from consumers who experienced rate increases on their car or homeowners insurance policy and don’t understand why.
 One example is this review, “Very disappointing that although I have no accidents or traffic violations my auto insurance increases in rate every 6 months.”
 If this sounds like you, you’re not alone in your frustration.

 Insurance rate increases is the most common consumer complaint on Clearsurance.
 After all, we discovered a trend with policyholders’ happiness level with their car insurance company and rate increases they experienced.
 While your insurance agent may not make it clear to you, there are a number of reasons that good drivers and homeowners see a rise in their car and homeowners insurance premiums even with a spotless driving record and proper home maintenance.

 Reasons for car and homeowners insurance rate increases